zx80/flask-simple-auth/README.md

  - `NONE` returns a *403* on all access.
 It can be used to close a route temporarily.
 This is the default.

-The following configuration directive is available:

- - `FSA_LAZY` allows the `authorize` decorator to perform the authentication when needed, which mean that the before request hook can be skipped.
-   Default is *True*.

 Note that this simplistic model does is not enough for non-trivial applications, where permissions on objects often depend on the object owner.
 For those, careful per-operation authorization will still be needed.